samiulextreem/samiulextreem.github.io/projects/project-3.md

-To know and get real life experience on circuit design, PCB febrication, i thought why not make a calculator with the capabilities of performing scientific operation.
+To know and get real life experience on circuit design and  PCB fabrication, i planned to make a calculator with the capabilities of performing scientific operation.
 From that thought, i started to design with cheap but powerfull esp 8266 soc.
 The display liberies used in the project is u86f.
 The full circuit design and PCB layout is abalible in this [Link](https://easyeda.com/samiulextreem/Device_advance).
 The code i had written , i had used Arduino and C++ for mathmatical calculation.
 The code can be found in this [Link](https://github.com/samiulextreem/Device_advance).